theupdateframework/theupdateframework.github.io/faq.md

   as PyPI.

 **6. Can I use the same keys for different roles?**
+  In general, you shouldn't share keys.
+In certain cases, even sharing online keys (e.g., between the Timestamp and Snapshot roles) is not advised.
+As we recommend for the PyPI community, "different keys for online roles allow for each of the keys to be placed on separate servers if need be, and prevents side channel attacks that compromise one key from automatically compromising the rest of the keys."

 **7. How can I try TUF?**
    The [Getting